fedepujol/nvim/README.md

 ### First Launch

-In the first launch, you'll be notified with a lot of errors.
+In the first launch, you’ll be notified with a lot of errors.
 Mainly because the config needs the pluggins to be install and currently there are none.
 To correct this errors, type:

     :PaqInstall